onlyTr3v0r/python-course/lessons/1/one.md

 *Variables* are possibly the most important concept in programming.
 They are the building blocks of all programs.
 Variables store data.
 This data has a specified *type*.

 You can think of variables like digital boxes.
 A box is labelled and is used to store data.
-You can open a box and look at, or change^[1]^ its contents at any time.
+You can open a box and look at, or change [see: mutability] its contents at any time.
 Boxes come in different shapes and sizes, each containing a different type of data.
 Similarly, variables have a name, store data, have a type that matches the data they store and can be read from and written to.

-^[1]^ Some variables cannot be changed - these variables are known as *immutable*.
-You can think of these variables as data in a display cabinet - although you can look at the data, you cannot change it!
-A variable's ability to be changed (or not) is known as *mutability*.
-All variables in Python are mutable - however, by convention, Python variables named in UPPER_CASE should not be re-assigned to.
-Other languages do feature immutable variables (often through keywords like `const` or `final`) that will crash if you *do* attempt to re-assign to them.

 Let's write some code!
 One thing to note: in python, you can write comments to explain pieces of code!
-These are marked by a `#` and are ignored by the python interpreter (code runner), and are used to explain the code that you write.
+These are marked by a `#` and are ignored by the *python interpreter* (code runner), and are used to explain the code that you write.

 Variables in python are declared with the following syntax: